A00453840/MyHotel-Django/README.md

 #### POST: /app/hotel_list - Should include 'id', 'name', 'price', 'address' and 'availablity' in the request body
 Where,
-'name' (Char field) is name of the Hotel and should be a series of characters or a string, 'address' (Char field) describes address of the Hotel and should be a series of characters or a string, 'id' (Int field) is the unique identifier for the hotel (Primary Key) 'price' (Int field) denotes the price of the Hotel and should contain only integers 'availablity' (Boolean field) denotes the availablity of the hotel, It can be either True or False (since it is not a mandatory field, it can be null).
+'name' (Char field) is name of the Hotel and should be a series of characters or a string

+'address' (Char field) describes address of the Hotel and should be a series of characters or a string

+'id' (Int field) is the unique identifier for the hotel (Primary Key)

+'price' (Int field) denotes the price of the Hotel and should contain only integers

+'availablity' (Boolean field) denotes the availablity of the hotel, It can be either True or False (since it is not a mandatory field, it can be null).

 #### This adds a new Hotel to the hotel table in connected database.